Aliases for CDC14B Gene

 GeneCards Summary for CDC14B Gene

 CDC14B (Cell Division Cycle 14B) is a Protein Coding gene.
-Among its related pathways are Cell cycle and Cell cycle.
-GO annotations related to this gene include protein tyrosine phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is CDC14A.
+Diseases associated with CDC14B include Adrenal Gland Pheochromocytoma.
+Among its related pathways are Signaling by GPCR and PLK1 signaling events.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+An important paralog of this gene is CDC14C.

 Dual-specificity phosphatase involved in DNA damage response.
 Essential regulator of the G2 DNA damage checkpoint: following DNA damage, translocates to the nucleus and dephosphorylates FZR1/CDH1, a key activator of the anaphase promoting complex/cyclosome (APC/C).
 Dephosphorylates SIRT2 around early anaphase.
 Dephosphorylation of FZR1/CDH1 activates the APC/C, leading to the ubiquitination of PLK1, preventing entry into mitosis.
 Preferentially dephosphorylates proteins modified by proline-directed kinases.